TYPES OF TREATMENTS

 Since the establishment of the ABO in 1929, the certification process requirements have continued to adjust to the demands of the specialty.
 Today, the process involves a thorough Written Examination (240 questions) covering all areas of information which an orthodontist should be knowledgeable.
 Successful completion of this “board exam” allows the orthodontist to proceed to the Clinical Examination where they present detailed case reports from their practice/residency, demonstrating a history of excellence in patient care.
 These cases are evaluated by a panel of examiners and later discussed during an oral examination where the applicant is tested on a wide variety of academic and clinical topics.
 After successful completion of these examinations, the orthodontist has officially achieved Board Certification, for a time-limited period.
 The orthodontist must go through Certification Renewal every 10 years to maintain their certification status by demonstrating this continued level of patient care.

 Our APDO business staff will work with you to develop a financial plan for the orthodontic treatment you need that will fit within your budget.
-We can set up automatic deductions from your credit card or bank account and also offer a convenient, secure online payment portal through OrthoFi.
+We can set up automatic deductions from your credit card or bank account and also offer a convenient, secure online payment portal.

-- Insurance.
-APDO accepts most major dental insurances.
+- APDO works with most major insurance companies.
 You are responsible for informing us of any changes to your insurance coverage.
 Our staff will file claims on your behalf and work with your insurance company to make sure that you and your children are receiving the maximum benefits allowed by your insurance company.

 - Health Savings or Flex Spending Account.
 If you utilize one of these specialized health accounts, we will work with you to access those funds and follow the guidelines they require.